Wu Bai: Career

-Overview

-Wu is one of the biggest rock stars in Mandarin-language music markets, including Taiwan, China, Hong Kong, Singapore, and Malaysia.
-His music is also known in Japan, the United States, Canada, Australia, and Ireland.
-He also has released a number of works performed in Taiwanese Hokkien.
-Throughout the years, he held numerous sold out concerts in Taiwan, Singapore, Malaysia and Hong Kong and has performed in North America as well.
-His albums have won many awards and have topped the sales charts.
-He writes almost all of his own songs for his albums and also writes for many popular artists including Andy Lau, Emil Chau, Karen Mok, Tarcy Su, and Vivian Hsu.
-His guitar-driven rock music differs from that of many Mandopop or Cantopop stars and, with his Taiwanese Mandarin accent and rough looks, he projects an image of an archetypal Taiwanese punkster (taike) in his music and film roles.

 Early career and the formation of China Blue

 Wu left Chiayi County for the capital of Taipei in the late 1980s and worked in a number of menial jobs.
 One of those jobs in a music shop led to the formation of his first band, Buzz, which soon broke up.

 Dean Zavolta describes the formation of Wu Bai & China Blue noting that the members originally "played for different bands up until about 1991, after which [Chu Chien-hui] and I began jamming together with the eventual idea of forming a newer, fresher, and original rock band ...
 Then one day, he called me up and asked me if I would mind filling in for a one-off gig with himself and a guitarist named Wu Bai ...
 Something just clicked between us.
 Both the music and the mo chi (默契 – chemistry) we had were fantastic.
 What really helped us though, was that when we first came out, Taiwan—along with other Asian countries—was ready for an Asian rock band that played live music."

-Wu debuted with two songs on the Taiwanese-language Dust of Angels Soundtrack in 1992 which were credited to his real name, Wu Chun-lin, and featured Chu Chien-hui and Dean Zavolta credited as China Blue.
+Wu debuted with two songs on the Taiwanese-language Dust of Angels soundtrack in 1992 which were credited to his real name, Wu Chun-lin, and featured Chu Chien-hui and Dean Zavolta credited as China Blue.
 The same year, Pony Canyon Taiwan released Wu's first album, Loving Others is a Happy Thing, a solo effort credited to Wu, and featuring each of the three other current China Blue members on at least one song but without the group being mentioned by name.
 The 1993 soundtrack to Treasure Island featured Wu with the three members of China Blue designated as such.
 All subsequent albums As of 2007 have been credited to Wu Bai & China Blue.